Cobanoglu-Lab/FoRTE/README.md

 ### FunctiOnal, physiologically Relevant Therapeutic Evaluation

 The software is intended to count pixels in multiple z-stacks of images.
-It is the companion analysis software for the high-content assay described in: https://www.biorxiv.org/content/10.1101/312504v3
+It is the companion analysis software for the high-content assay described in [Murali et al., *BMC Cancer*, 2019](https://bmccancer.biomedcentral.com/articles/10.1186/s12885-019-5694-1), previously made available as a [preprint](https://www.biorxiv.org/content/10.1101/312504v3).

 Usage: